Advent 2024: The Complete Guide to the Season of Advent

 Advent: The Beginning of a New Liturgical Year

 Advent awakens us not only for the birth of Christ but also for the beginning of a new year in the Church.
-With Christ’s coming, we start anew – on the first Sunday of Advent, November 27, we’ll transition from cycle C to cycle A. Cycle A focuses on the Gospel of Matthew, which we will hear during each Mass this Advent season.
+With Christ’s coming, we start anew – on the first Sunday of Advent, December 1, we’ll transition from cycle B to cycle C. Cycle A focuses on the Gospel of Luke, which we will hear during each Mass this Advent season.

 SEE MORE: The Schedule of Advent